wandb/docs/docs/guides/runs/forking.md

 displayed_sidebar: default
 ---

-# Fork from a run
+# Fork from a Run
 :::caution
-The ability to fork a run is in active, private beta development.
+The ability to fork a run is in private preview.
 Contact W&B Support at support@wandb.com to request access to this feature.
 :::

 Use `fork_from` when you initialize a run with [`wandb.init()`](../../ref/python/init.md) to "fork" from an existing W&B run.
 When you fork from a run, W&B creates a new run using the `run ID` and `step` of the source run.